varni152/Weather/README.md

 ### OpenWeatherMap API
 This project uses the OpenWeatherMap API to fetch weather data.
 You will need an API key to use the API.
 Follow these steps to get your API key:

-   -Go to the OpenWeatherMap API website.
+   - Go to the OpenWeatherMap API website.
-   -Sign in or create an account.
+   - Sign in or create an account.
-   -Navigate to the API keys section and generate a new API key.
+   - Navigate to the API keys section and generate a new API key.